 On the back of this unit, visitors find facts about cover crops and how they help protect the nutrients in the soil.
 (Or even add nutrients, depending on the cover crop.)
 People can spin a wheel to discover the steps in the cycle of crop rotation, from cash crop to cover crop and back again.
 Like the tillage section, this display highlights how farmers can take care of their soil in sustainable ways.

 After we shipped the displays to Farmamerica, we emailed them to confirm they’d received them.
 Our contact wrote back, “I meant to notify you earlier, but we spent the afternoon unboxing and assembling the structures like kids on Christmas morning!
 We are thrilled with how they turned out, and we are so very excited to share them with our visitors, donors, and members!”
-Well, that thrilled us too — both because Farmamerica was happy and because now the displays can head out and start introducing soil science to consumers who may never have gotten to hear about it before.
+Well, that thrilled us too — both because Farmamerica was happy and because now these interactive displays can head out and start introducing soil science to consumers who may never have gotten to hear about it before.